Section 12 – Cruel and unusual treatment or punishment

 The Federal Court took an exceptionally expansive approach to the term “treatment” in Canadian Doctors for Refugee Care v.
 Canada (Attorney General), 2014 FC 651.
 The Court held that the withdrawal or limitation of health care funding for certain refugee claimants engaged section 12, because these individuals “are under immigration jurisdiction, and as such are effectively under the administrative control of the state”: for example, through immigration detention, conditions of release, and limitations on their ability to work or receive social assistance benefits (ibid. at paragraph 585).
 The Court limited its holding to “the unusual circumstances of this case” (ibid. at paragraph 610).

-2. Cruel and unusual?
+2. Cruel and unusual: two prongs of protection

 If a measure engages section 12, the next question is whether it is “cruel and unusual”.

-- Torture is “blatantly contrary to section 12” (Kazemi Estate v.
+- Torture, because its aim is “the denial of a person’s humanity” (Suresh v.
+Canada (Minister of Citizenship and Immigration), [2002] 1 S.C.R.
+3, at paragraph 51; Bissonnette, supra at paragraph 66; Kazemi Estate v.
 Islamic Republic of Iran, [2014] 3 S.C.R.
-176, at paragraph 52; Suresh v.
-Canada (Minister of Citizenship and Immigration), [2002] 1 S.C.R.
-3, at paragraph 51).
-For the generally agreed-upon definition of “torture”, see section 269.1 of the Criminal Code and Article 1 of the Convention against Torture.
+176, at paragraph 52;).
+For the generally agreed-upon definition of “torture”, see section 269.1 of the Criminal Code and Article 1 of the Convention against Torture;

 The Supreme Court has never had to decide whether capital punishment imposed directly by the Canadian government would be contrary to section 12.
 However, the Court has indicated that because the death penalty is “irreversible” and “its implementation necessarily causes psychological and physical suffering”, it “engages the underlying values of the prohibition against cruel and unusual punishment” (Burns, supra at paragraph 78).
+See also Bissonnette, supra at paragraph 87.

-(ii) Criminal sentences of imprisonment - duration
+(i) Criminal sentences of imprisonment - duration

-It is no simple task to demonstrate that the duration of a criminal sentence unjustifiably limits section 12: “the test is not one which is quick to invalidate sentences crafted by legislators” (R. v.
+It is no simple task to demonstrate that the duration of a criminal sentence of imprisonment unjustifiably limits section 12: “the constitutional bar is set high to respect Parliament’s general authority to choose penal methods that do not amount to cruel and unusual punishment” (Hills, supra at paragraphs 40, 113, 118; R. v.
 Goltz, [1991] 3 S.C.R.
 485 at 501; R. v.
 Latimer, [2001] 1 S.C.R.
-3, at paragraphs 75-77), and it is “very properly stringent and demanding” (Steele v.
+3, at paragraphs 75-77).
+The test is “very properly stringent and demanding” (Steele v.
 Mountain Institution, [1990] 2 S.C.R.
-1385 at 1417, quoted in Boudreault, supra at paragraph 45).
+1385 at page 1417, quoted in Boudreault, supra at paragraph 45).

 In evaluating whether a criminal sentence is a “cruel and unusual punishment” the core question is whether the sentence is “grossly disproportionate to the sentence that is appropriate, having regard to the nature of the offence and the circumstances of the offender”